 The CMH General Surgery Clinic provides evaluation and surgical treatment of a variety of conditions.
-Our Astoria surgery team has extensive experience in general surgery, orthopedics, and cardiology and each member of the team shares a commitment to provide you with outstanding, compassionate care.
+Our Astoria surgery team has extensive experience in general surgery and each member of the team shares a commitment to provide you with outstanding, compassionate care.

 From same-day surgery to those procedures that require a limited stay in the hospital, you can expect a positive, patient-centered experience and an exceptional level of care and service.